vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ## Executive Summary

-This project uses SQL to identify and prioritize $389K in return-driven revenue loss across a $5.87M e-commerce operation.
-The core finding is that leakage is not evenly distributed — it is structurally concentrated in a small set of products, categories, and customer behaviors, which means selective intervention will outperform broad policy changes.
+The core finding is
+that leakage is not evenly distributed; it is structurally concentrated in a small set of products, categories, and customer behaviors, which means selective intervention will outperform broad policy changes.